richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 11 July 1989 — Hal Puthoff tells Jacques Vallee “nobody with any brains seems to be tracking this,” but Vallee disagrees with him.
+**(PUBLIC DOMAIN)** - 11 July 1989 — Hal Puthoff tells Jacques Vallée “nobody with any brains seems to be tracking this,” but Vallee disagrees with him.

 *   [https://ufos-scientificresearch.blogspot.com/2016/10/was-there-secret-us-government-research.html](https://ufos-scientificresearch.blogspot.com/2016/10/was-there-secret-us-government-research.html)

-**(PUBLIC DOMAIN)** - 17 September 1989 — Jacques Vallee writes there is a “large disinformation campaign” surrounding UAP but he still cannot find exactly what it is covering up.
+**(PUBLIC DOMAIN)** - 17 September 1989 — Jacques Vallée writes there is a “large disinformation campaign” surrounding UAP but he still cannot find exactly what it is covering up.
 Vallee writes that Art Lundahl of NPIC, Kit Green, Adm.
 William Houser and Gen. Tommy Johnson all told him they didn’t think a black project was active, but it is unknown if they were obfuscating or unaware.

 *   [https://ufos-scientificresearch.blogspot.com/2016/10/was-there-secret-us-government-research.html](https://ufos-scientificresearch.blogspot.com/2016/10/was-there-secret-us-government-research.html)